-Selected Challenger Sports Programs are notified by March 1, 2020.
-Teams play as soon as the ground is ready, and the season wraps up December, 2020.
-Note: basketball leagues may carry over into 2021.
-The Martin Richard Foundation may visit your community to see you in action!
+Selected Challenger Sports Programs are notified within 60 days.
+Teams play as soon as the ground is ready, and the season usually wraps up within three months.
+Note: basketball leagues may carry their season over into the following calendar year.
+MRF may visit your community to see you in action!